einvalentin/trello-hipchat/README.md

 trello-hipchat
 ==============
 We use Trello as online task board for iterative software development and HipChat as visualisation tool for our development flow.
 For that we need to see in the chat when tasks in Trello move.

+This might be useful for other (distributed) teams who are using Trello as a digital representation of a Kanban or Scrum Board in agile software development projects.

-Trello-hipchat does that by using the Trello Webhooks API and the HipChat Python bindings.
+Trello-hipchat does that by using the Trello Webhooks API and the HipChat python bindings.

 The webhooks API requires a callback URL that gets POST request, if the state of a Trello model changes.
 For that reason, trello-hipchat is a